3DPrintings

 9. Prototyping and Visualisation

-3D printing enables the creation of physical models and prototypes of proposed buildings and structures.
+It enables the creation of physical models and prototypes of proposed buildings and structures.
 These tangible representations help clients, investors, and stakeholders visualise and comprehend design concepts more effectively.

 Additionally, 3D-printed models enhance communication and collaboration among architects, designers, and construction professionals by providing a clear, hands-on reference for discussing and refining project ideas.